Yasashari/C4-contest/ChainLink.md

   forfeitedRewardAmount2 1

-This kind of full forfeitedRewardAmount can be penalized with range of values the user unstakes.
+This kind of full forfeitedRewardAmount can be penalized with range of values the user unstackes.
 For that this inequality should be satisfied.

 forfeitedRewardAmountTimesUnstakedAmount < oldPrincipal.